 Aboriginal and Torres Strait Islander children living in Queensland require extra protection against some diseases.
-In addition to the routine childhood immunisations, the following additional vaccines are available for free:
+In addition to the routine childhood immunisations, vaccines for the following diseases are recommended and funded:

 - hepatitis A

-It is very important that your baby is vaccinated on time at 2 (can be given from 6 weeks), 4, 6 and 12 months.
-Delaying vaccinations means that your baby is at high risk of serious diseases such as whooping cough, pneumococcal and gastrointestinal diseases.
+It is very important that your baby is vaccinated on time at two months (can be given from six weeks), four months, six months and 12 months of age.
+Delaying vaccinations means that your baby is at high risk of serious diseases such as whooping cough, meningococcal, pneumococcal and gastrointestinal diseases.

-Aboriginal and Torres Strait Islander adults 70 years and older may be eligible to receive a free dose of shingles (herpes-zoster) vaccine.
+Aboriginal and Torres Strait Islander adults 50 years and older are eligible for: